 These exams are closed for review.
 You will not be able to review these exams at any time.
 Please contact your instructor for specific feedback.

-You must purchase the Official UNE External Webcam to take your proctored examinations.
+You must purchase the Official UNE-compliant External Webcam to take your proctored examinations.
 Remember to order your webcam at least three weeks prior to scheduling your first proctored exam.

 For all exams, you must review the Proctored Examinations information and requirements in the Policies section of this syllabus.

 Throughout the course, you will participate and interact with peers in seven Discussions and five Journal Club learning activities.
 You can access both of these activities through the links in the weeks where a Discussion question or Journal Club is included.
 You can also access both activities through the Discussion tab on the course menu.

 Discussions will be organized around a topic, often a case study, and you will be given questions to answer.
 Once your answers are posted, you will be able to read the answers posted by your peers and respond to at least two peers to discuss their answers.
 The Journal Club assignments are an opportunity to practice and get feedback on the type of analysis needed to complete the final lesson plans.
 In the Journal Club, you will be given a scholarly article to review and a prompt to answer and discuss with your peers.
 Once again, you will be asked to post your answer and to respond to at least two of your peers.